 I felt incredibly fortunate to have had some close personal contact with a few of those manatees that use the Three Sisters.
 But that was always on their terms, where they came to me and allowed me to photograph them!

 There are strict rules of engagement for “professional photographers”.

-First of all you have to watch instructional videos prepared by the the Fish and Wildlife Service on how to behave and then after you have paid a fee, you are given bright vest with a number on.
+First of all you have to watch instructional videos prepared by the the Fish and Wildlife Service.
+Which explain how to behave and then after you have paid a fee, you are given bright vest with a number on.
 Only if you have a vest on and are allowed to submerge rather than stay on the surface like all the other tourists.

 What troubled me about the Crystal River was the difference between those incredible moments of intimate interaction and what happens when hordes of tourists arrive eager to spend an hour or so in the water and then go home and tell friends that “they touched a manatee.”